Neutrollized/free-tier-gke/README.md

 Azure's AKS combined with Spot instances are actually incredibly competitive in pricing vs ~~preemptibles~~ spots, but in my mind, ~~preemptibles~~ spots have the edge due to ease of use -- no price bidding and a generably more reliable/predictable uptime (in my use don't think I've had any node get terminated before 22hrs).

-## IMPORTANT
+> [!IMPORTANT]
-The key to getting the savings here is to limit the amount of nodes in your cluster (until you need it).
+> The key to getting the savings here is to limit the amount of nodes in your cluster (until you need it).
 The 3 key settings to ensure this is `location`, `node_locations` and `node_count` (or `initial_node_count`).
+>

-`location` specifies where to place the cluster (masters).
+> `location` specifies where to place the cluster (masters).
 By specifying a zone, you have a free, zonal cluster.
 If you replaced it with a region instead, it becomes a regional cluster -- ideal for a production cluster, but not part of the free tier offering.
+>

-Leaving `node_locations` blank will default your node to be in the same zone as your GKE cluster's zone.
+> Leaving `node_locations` blank will default your node to be in the same zone as your GKE cluster's zone.
 Any zone you specify will be **in addition** to the the cluster's zone (i.e. `node_locations = ["northamerica-northeast1-a",]`), meaning your nodes will span more than one zone.
 This is referred to as a multi-zone cluster.
+>

-`node_count` specifies how many nodes **per zone** rather than the total node count in your cluster.
+> `node_count` specifies how many nodes **per zone** rather than the total node count in your cluster.
 Therefore, if you set 3 zones in `node_locations` with a `node_count` of 2, you're going to have 6 nodes in total.

 ### Enable Required APIs
 You can do this via console or...